pquiring/QSharp/readme.txt

  - not all C# features are supported (reflection, properties, etc.)
  - classlib is a work in progress

+Compiling:

+To compile under cygwin/mingw define these environment variables before calling cmake: set CC=/usr/bin/x86_64-w64-mingw32-gcc.exe set CXX=/usr/bin/x86_64-w64-mingw32-gcc.exe you should also install the 'cygwin' version of Qt5 so the headers are in the correct location.

 WebSite : github.com/pquiring/qsharp

 Author : Peter Quiring (pquiring@gmail.com)